On this page:

 How much can I borrow?

-Eligible students can borrow up to the FEE-HELP limit to pay their tuition fees.
-The FEE-HELP limit is the total amount available to eligible students under both the VET FEE-HELP and FEE-HELP loan schemes.
-This means that any amount you borrow under either VET FEE-HELP or FEE-HELP will reduce your FEE-HELP balance (the amount of FEE-HELP you have left to use) until you have reached the FEE-HELP limit.
+You can borrow up to the FEE‑HELP limit to pay your tuition fees.
+The FEE‑HELP limit is the total amount available to you under both the VET FEE‑HELP and FEE‑HELP loan schemes.
+This means that any amount you borrow under either VET FEE‑HELP or FEE‑HELP will reduce your FEE‑HELP balance (the amount of both loans you have left to use) until you have reached the FEE‑HELP limit.

-For 2012, the FEE-HELP limit is $112,134 for students undertaking medicine, dentistry and veterinary science courses (as defined in the Higher Education Support Act 2003), and $89,706 for all other students.
+For 2016, the FEE‑HELP limit is $99,389 for most students.
+For students undertaking medicine, dentistry and veterinary science courses (as defined in the Higher Education Support Act 2003) the FEE‑HELP limit is $124,238.

 The FEE‑HELP limit is a lifetime limit and is not reset or ‘topped up’ by any repayments that you make.Return to top

 Is there a loan fee?

 Yes, for some students.
 A 20% loan fee applies for VET FEE‑HELP loans accessed by full fee paying/fee for service students.
 The loan fee does not count towards your FEE‑HELP limit.

 You will not incur the loan fee if you are a student who is subsidised by a state or territory government.Return to top

 Will previous study or other debts affect my eligibility?

 Any previous study you have undertaken, and any other financial debts you may have incurred will not affect your eligibility to access a VET FEE‑HELP loan.
 As long as you meet the relevant eligibility criteria (see above) and you have enough of your FEE‑HELP limit (see above) left to cover your tuition fees, you will be able to access VET FEE‑HELP.Return to top